Get Your Free Google Ads (AdWords) Audit Now

 Find Growth Opportunities - Improving upon what you already have is good.
 Finding ways to grow your business with Google Ads is even better.

 Some Google Ads Audit Tips for the DIYers

 Start with the end goal in mind

+PPC management can be tricky.
+Having a focused strategy that aims to achieve a main goal (or two) is vitally important.
 What is the ultimate goal of your Google Ads campaign?
 It should be to get more targeted leads, and to get them at an acceptable cost per lead.

 This needs to be the focus of your campaign.
 It's not conversion rates, CTR or click volume.
 Don't get too hung up on some of these other metrics.
 They are definitely KPIs to monitor and improve upon.
 But, your management and all of the changes you make should revolve around improving your ultimate goal.

 Mobile traffic has been steadily increasing year over year for...years.
 I'm finding that device performance for many clients in an array of verticals is strikingly different.
 Many local service business (law firms, plumbers, dentists, etc) tend to see better performance on mobile devices.